markingham77/dqt/README.md

 - run queries remotely on snowflake or locally via duckdb
 - cache results locally for further processing and analysis
 - seamlessly return results as a pandas dataframe
+- test data on single columns or combinations of columns

 ## Installation
 You can install from PyPI: